-The Rabobank Group needs the right people to achieve its strategic goals.
-Rabobank invests in its employees, not just in terms of their conditions of employment, but also by providing training, opportunities for growth, health care and helping employees achieve a good work/life balance.
-Rabobank Group's workforce is aging, and in a changing and innovative environment such as Rabobank's, it is vital that its employees are versatile and have relevant skills.
+Rabobank Group needs the right people to achieve its strategic goals.
+Rabobank invests in its employees, not just in terms of their conditions of employment, but also by providing training, opportunities for growth and healthcare, and helping employees achieve a good work/life balance.
+Rabobank Group's workforce is ageing, and in a changing and innovative environment such as Rabobank's, it is vital that its employees are versatile and have the relevant skills.
 Rabobank also prioritises talent development, diversity and raising awareness of CSR among its employees.

-For the year ended 31 December 2008, the rate of absenteeism was 3.8% and Rabobank's employee satisfaction score was 86%.
-At 30 June 2009, the Rabobank Group employed 60,490 full-time employees.
+For the year ended 31 December 2009, the rate of absenteeism was 3.7 per cent. and Rabobank's employee satisfaction score was 88 per cent. according to internal surveys.
+At 30 June 2010, Rabobank Group employed 58,419 full-time employees.